EGI-Federation/documentation/content/en/internal/configuration-database/users-roles/managing-accounts/_index.md

 provide a sufficient level of assurance (LoA) to login to GOCDB (the LoA must be 'Substantial').

-Each GOCDB user account is linked to a single account by an ID string - this ID from comes **either** your Certificate DN or from the EGI IdP service.
-It is important to note that GOCDB does not perform account-linking - **each ID string maps to a separate GOCDB account**.
-Existing users who have already registered an account will be logged into their account, while new users may choose to register a new account.

 ## Registering a new user account

 Being authenticated in one of the two ways described above is enough to have